-Job placement and student debt statistics for recent graduates can give you a sense of the return on investment a school offers.
-Within six months of graduating, 97 percent of graduates receive at least one full-time job offer.
+Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
+Within six months of graduating, 97% of graduates receive at least one full-time job offer.

 The average student debt for graduates in the class of 2021 was around $24,921 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

+Learn more about Tuition and Financial Aid at Centre.
 Based on this information, how does Centre sound?
-Remember, a school that is perfect for one person may not be the right school for another!
-So the real question to ask yourself: is Centre a good school for YOU?
+Remember, a school that is perfect for one person may be a terrible fit for someone else!
+So ask yourself: Is Centre a good school for you?

 First-Year Applications are Due